Andrew Vaughn Player Props: White Sox vs. Angels

 Andrew Vaughn At The Plate

-- In 29 games this season (37.7%), Vaughn has picked up an RBI, and in 11 of those games (14.3%) he had two or more.
+- Vaughn has had an RBI in 30 games this year (38.5%), including 11 multi-RBI outings (14.1%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.